wpzoom/wpzoom-forms/readme.txt

 = How do I add a form to my page or post? =

-You can add a form to your page or post using the provided shortcode or by using the WPZOOM Forms Gutenberg block.
+You can add a form to your page or post using the provided shortcode or by using the WPZOOM Forms block.
 Detailed instructions can be found in the plugin documentation.

-= Can I customize the appearance of my forms? =

-You can add custom CSS to personalize your forms.

 = How do I export form submissions? =